rickmurdock/notes/FrontEnd/FrontEndFundamentalsEncyclopedia.md

 ## Terminology

-var: (variable) keyword used to create a variable.
+`var`: (variable) keyword used to create a variable.

-const: (constant) keyword used to declare a variable that is immutable.
-Cannot be reassigned or redeclared. const can be a global or local variable.
-Another variable in the same scope cannot have the same const name.
+`const`: (constant) keyword used to declare a variable that is immutable.
+Cannot be reassigned or redeclared. `const` can be a `global` or `local` variable.
+Another variable in the same scope *cannot* have the same `const` name.

-let: keyword used to declare a variable that is strictly limited in scope to the code block or expression that it is being used within.
+`let`: keyword used to declare a variable that is strictly limited in scope to the code block or expression that it is being used within.

-bucket: Variables are named "buckets" that hold data and make that data available for reuse later.
+`bucket`: Variables are named "buckets" that hold data and make that data available for reuse later.
 A variable can hold data of any type.

-=: It is the assignment operator.
+`=`: It is the `assignment operator`.
 We will discuss operators in a future lesson.
 For now, know that the assignment operator takes the value on its right and assigns it to the variable on its left.

-;: the semicolon at the end of the line tells JavaScript that the statement is complete.
+`;`: the semicolon at the end of the line tells JavaScript that the *statement* is complete.
 A JavaScript statement is a single, complete instruction to be executed.

 ## buckets